post graduate work permit

 Why Pakistani Students Should Use AEL Consultants (AELC)

 Navigating Canadian immigration rules alone can be risky.
-AELC, a trusted educational consultancy based in Pakistan, provides expert support in:
+AELC, a trusted educational consultant based in Pakistan, provides expert support in:

 • Selecting PGWP-eligible programs and institutions